pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 And today we are discussing our popular library, the [Composable Architecture][tca-gh].
-A brand new `@Reducer` macro has been introduced that can automate some of the aspects of building features in the library, and greatly simplify the tools of the library.
-See the [1.4 migration guide][1.4-migration] article for more information about this release.
+A brand new `@Reducer` macro has been introduced that can automate some of the aspects of building features in the library, greatly simplify the library's tools, and even ensure the library is being used correctly at compile time.

 [1.4-migration]: https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/Migratingto14
 [case-paths-gh]: http://github.com/pointfreeco/swift-case-paths